Upho lattices II: ways of realizing a core: Listing all the ways a finite lattice can be a core

 We are not sure whether we should expect a positive answer to \cref{quest:monoid}.
 Certainly, \cref{sec:color} provides some reasons to think the answer might be positive.
 So suppose for the moment that \cref{quest:monoid} does have a positive answer.
 Then from \cref{cor:monoid_lat_finiteness} it would immediately follow that $\kappa(L)$ is finite for all finite graded lattices $L$.
 But it would still not be clear how to list all the upho lattices of which~$L$ is a core.
 In this section, we speculate about how one could devise an algorithm for listing all the (colorable) upho lattices of which a given finite lattice is a core.

-First of all, we note that for $L$ to be a core of an upho lattice, an obvious requirement is that it be a finite graded lattice for which its maximum $\hat{1}$ is the join of its atoms.
+First of all, we note that for $L$ to be a core of an upho lattice, an obvious requirement is that it be a finite graded lattice whose maximum element $\hat{1}$ is the join of its atoms.
 Hence, we will only consider $L$ of this form.